 The priciest home on the list and probably the most familiar, this home isn’t famous for who lived there.
 Instead, this home is genuinely famous in its own right: It was used for the exterior shots of the popular “The Brady Bunch” sit-com from 1969 to 1974.
 The nearly 2,500 square-foot residence in the Studio City area of Los Angeles is on the market for the first time in nearly five decades.
 A classic split-level home with three bedrooms and three baths, it is said to be the second-most photographed home in America, after the White House.

 PAUL MCCARTNEY'S CHILDHOOD HOME

 Sold for $231,000 in 2015

 Paul McCartney's legendary music career has earned him a fortune of nearly $1 billion, but he comes from humble roots.
-From age 4 to 10, McCartney lived in this 3-bedroom house in a working-class neighborhood in Liverpool.
+From age 4 to 10, McCartney lived in this three-bedroom house in a working-class neighborhood in Liverpool.

 Bought for $510,000

-Designed by American modernist architect George Nelson, this home was purchased sight-unseen in 2017 by musician Jack White.
+Designed by American modernist architect George Nelson, this home was bought sight-unseen in 2017 by musician Jack White.
 He considers himself a custodian of the home, as he told the New Yorker: "I'm a believer in nobody owns anything … If you could take care of it and pass it along, it's good."

 Rochester Hills, Michigan